 Want to drive a recreational boat that is powered by an engine greater than 4.5kW (6hp)?
-Then getting your boat licence is a must!
+Then a boat licence is what you need!

 There are two types of licences in Queensland: